MadPanCake/docusaurus/docs/unlimited-adventures/faq.md

 # :thinking: Frequently Asked Questions

 Hello!
-Thank you for taking interest in Unlimited Adventures, in this channel, I will do my best to answer the most common questions about the setup.
+Thank you for taking interest in Unlimited Adventures!
+In this section I will answer the most common questions about the setup!\
-If you would like to talk to me directly instead, please use the #before-purchase channel and I'll gladly answer all of your questions!
+If you prefer to **talk to me directly**, then join our [Discord](https://discord.gg/wdBFC7Hc6X) and I'll gladly answer all of your questions!

 ### No bullshit now, why should I purchase Unlimited Adventures?
-> Unlimited Adventures is a state-of-the-art, adventure-driven experience that was designed to unlock the full potential of survival multiplayer.
+Unlimited Adventures is a state-of-the-art, adventure-driven experience that was designed to unlock the full potential of survival multiplayer.\
-> With hundreds of hours of work put in (I've been working on it every day for 12 months!), I'm fully confident that Unlimited Adventures is a setup with the most potential on BuiltByBit.
+I've spent hundreds of hours to polish every aspect of this product to ensure the highest possible quality!\
-> If you're looking for a setup that will make your players excited for Minecraft again, you're in the right place!
+I'm fully confident that Unlimited Adventures is a setup with the most potential on BuiltByBit.\

 #### In short:
 - An adventure-focused experience with plenty of new challenges and progression opportunities.